Focus on fibre

 Putting it bluntly, the Center for Science in the Public Interest comments that “The food industry has hijacked the advice to eat more fiber by putting isolated, highly processed fiber into what are essentially junk foods”.
 Dr. David Ludwig of the Harvard School of Public Health adds: “Highly processed snack bars typically contain combinations of processed starch and added sugar.
 They’re low in vitamins and minerals…Just adding isolated fiber back in does not cover up for those nutritional deficiencies” .

 Because of the complex relationships referred to earlier, it’s hard to see how isolated fibres (including fibre supplements) could be as beneficial as whole plant foods that are naturally high in fibre.
 Indeed, whole grain fibre has been found to be more beneficial than the same amount of refined grain fibre .
-This supports the idea that elements botanically linked to fibre may confer important health benefits above and beyond the effects of the fibre itself .
+This supports the idea that substances linked to fibre may confer important health benefits above and beyond the effects of the fibre itself .

-In summary, there’s no substitute for eating more whole foods like fruit and veg (not juices or smoothies), nuts, beans and whole grains, all of which are naturally high in fibre.
-And this includes prebiotic fibre.
-Although chicory root is particularly high in inulin, it can apparently be found in 36,000 different plants.
+All of which are naturally high in fibre, including prebiotics.
+Although chicory root is particularly high in inulin, which is a prebiotic, it can apparently be found in 36,000 different plants.
 So there’s no need to supplement with added fibres if you already have a balanced diet.

 As with other areas of diet / nutrition, try to eat as wide a variety of high fibre foods as possible.
 It’s the best way to ensure that you get as wide a variety of other nutrients too.

-there’s no substitute for eating more whole foods like fruit and veg, nuts, beans and whole grains
+“there’s no substitute for eating more whole foods like fruit and veg, nuts, beans and whole grains”

 It’s easy to grab a piece of fruit or some nuts.
 But it can be hard to incorporate a lot of veg into a busy schedule.
 And certainly in a tasty way!
 Given that they’re typically higher in fibre and lower in sugar than fruit, that’s a real shame.

-So that’s why we developed vedge.
+So that’s why we developed vedge bars.

-Sign up at the bottom of this page to be notified of our next product releases and future blogs.
+Sign up at the bottom of this page to be notified of our next product releases and future blog posts.